 The state of siege is decreed in the Council of Ministers.
-The National Assembly then
+The National Assembly then meets of right if it is not in session.

 The extension of the state of siege beyond fifteen days can only be authorized by the National Assembly, by the simple majority of the Deputies.